CS 455 Programming Assignment 1

 java SpiralViewer

 The SpiralViewer.list file (one of your starter files) just consists of the list of files to compile for the program.
-The @ on the command line tells java to look in the file that follows it to find out what java files to compile.
+The @ on the command line tells javac to look in the file that follows it to find out what java files to compile.
 An alternate is to use *.java instead in the compile command, although that one would also attempt to compile SpiralGeneratorTester.java as well as the code for the car example.

 As mentioned in the previous section a test program like SpiralGeneratorTester is called a unit test; we have discussed such unit tests in lecture, and they are also discussed in Section 3.4 of the textbook.
 One goal of this test program is for you to test the functionality of the SpiralGenerator class.